-- 7. If the ORACLE SID, ORACLE HOME, or ORACLE BASE environment variable is set in the file, then remove the corresponding lines from the file. - 8.
-Save the file, and exit from the editor.

-- 9. To run the shell startup script, enter the following command: - Bash shell on Red Hat:
+- 7. If the ORACLE\SID, ORACLE\HOME, or ORACLE\BASE environment variable is set in the file, then remove the corresponding lines from the file. - 8.
+Save the file, and exit from the editor. - 9.
+To run the shell startup script, enter the following command: - Bash shell: